-Make your own Ancient Roman inspired paper wreath, like some of the laurels seen in the Rome: City and Empire exhibition from the British Museum, on show at the National Museum until 3 February 2019.
+Create your own Roman laurel wreath like some of the laurels seen in the Rome: City and Empire exhibition from the British Museum, previously on show at the National Museum of Australia from 21 September 2018 to 3 February 2019.

 Laurels are traditionally made by weaving and twisting leaves from the laurel or bay tree (Laurus nobilis) into a circular shape.